muratk5n/thirdwave/en/README.md

 Found out about France's little unpopularity problem in Oz, due to the nuclear tests conducted in the South Pacific (in the so-called French Polynesia).
-Maybe this is partly why they could be sacrificed easier as a partner, the Oz general view would not care too much..
+Maybe this is partly why they could be sacrificed easily as a partner, the Oz general view would not care too much..

 ---